jeparalta/jeparalta/README.md

 # About Me
 ## Web Developer & Entrepreneur

-I'm a self-taught web developer currently focused on creating a bookings management SaaS for small businesses called Hightide.
+Web developer currently focused on creating a bookings management SaaS for small businesses called Hightide.
 With over 15 years of experience in managing businesses like a guesthouse, a surf school, hostels, a restaurant, and surf shops, I bring unique industry knowledge and entrepreneurial perspective to my tech projects.

 ## Villa Boho
-I currently own and operate Villa Boho, a boutique guesthouse in Lagos, Portugal, blending hospitality with style.
+I also currently own and operate Villa Boho, a boutique guesthouse in Lagos, Portugal, blending hospitality with style.

 ## Current tech stack
 Python